 That day during holidays, that moment was when I discovered subscription boxes.
 I spent hours looking for them online and reading reviews.
 A few days later I ordered my first.
 I got a little bit addicted to those boxes and at some point I had 5 or 6 boxes delivered to me monthly.
 What not to like?
 It’s like Christmas every month and you get a present in the mail never knowing what will be inside.
 Most of the boxes that I subscribed to were makeup and lifestyle.
 But I had a few food boxes as well filled with delicious goodness.

 After trying the granola on its own I knew I wanted to elevate it a bit further and highlight the banana flavour.
 Do you remember my story about the impossible bananas?
-Well, as you know I adore caramelized bananas, so I quickly made some and added to yogurt with the granola.
+Well, as you know I adore caramelized bananas, so I quickly made some and added to yogurt with the granola to create a delicious Caramelized Bananas and Granola Yogurt Parfait.
 The result was scrumptious!
 Cold creamy and tangy yogurt, hot and sticky bananas, and crunchy granola.
 Mixed together they provide the most satisfying breakfast or dessert.
 Caramelizing bananas is really simple and takes about three, maybe five minutes.
 Melt some coconut oil and add cinnamon to it.
 While the pan is heating slice the bananas.
 Cook on medium heat flipping once.
-Don't worry about banana slices losing their shape - they will, they are not as firm as plantains.
+Don’t worry about banana slices losing their shape – they will, they are not as firm as plantains.
 While bananas are cooking spoon some yogurt into a bowl and generously sprinkle with banana granola.
 Add cooked and sticky bananas right from the pan scraping all the delicious coconut-cinnamon syrup.
 Enjoy!
 It really is a perfect mom-recipe.
-I made it a few times already - for breakfast, snack and even dessert once.
+I made this Caramelized Bananas and Granola Yogurt Parfait a few times already – for breakfast, snack and even dessert once.

 Caramelized Bananas and Granola Yogurt Parfait

-- Heat coconut oil in a non-stick pan on medium heat, add cinnamon to it.
+- Melt coconut oil in a non-stick pan on medium heat, add cinnamon to it.